BillDempsey/BillDempsey/README.md

   Scripts and apps developed during my time at iSentioLabs for high-volume sensor data analysis and workflow automation (no proprietary content included!).

 - **Master’s Thesis Work**
-  Bits and pieces from my MSc project on force measurement in grinding processes.
+  Bits and pieces from my MAI project on force measurement in grinding processes.

 - **Home Engineering Projects**
   - A Fantasy Premier League assistant app